-Please see below answers to a number of commonly asked questions about 13SICK, National Home Doctor Service.
+Please see below answers to a number of frequently asked questions about 13SICK, National Home Doctor.

-We bulk bill all Medicare and GOLD DVA card holders, so the home visit won't cost you anything.
-If the patient does not have a Medicare or GOLD DVA card, you can still book a doctor home visit and pay by credit card (Visa or MasterCard).
+We bulk bill all home visits for patients with a Medicare or Gold DVA card.
+If the patient does not have a Medicare or Gold DVA card, you can still book a doctor home visit and pay by credit card (Visa or MasterCard).
 We will issue you a receipt, which you can take to Medicare for a full refund.

 Once a booking has been confirmed, the patient will receive a SMS with the Doctor's estimated arrival time.
-On average, we see most of our patients between two to three hours of the booking confirmation, however this can vary depending on the season and other factors (e.g. weather, public events (i.e. marathons, parades) road conditions etc).
+On average, we see most of our patients within four hours of the booking confirmation, however this can vary depending on the season and other factors (e.g. weather, public events (i.e. marathons, parades) road conditions etc).

 Our service treats patients who need urgent medical care for non-life threatening conditions.
 It is not for emergencies.
 If it is an emergency, call triple zero (000) immediately.